rtaph/RepResProj2/RepResProj2.md

 ##  $ REFNUM    : num  1 2 3 4 5 6 7 8 9 10 ...
 ```

-Looking at the summary of data below, we identify the variables of intererst for the analysis.
-This will be `EVTYPE` (the event type), `FATALITIES`, `INJURIES`, `PROPDMG` (monetary estimate of property damage), and `PROPDMGEXP` (unit used for the damage estimate).
-These variables either need to be converted or manipulated into more workable formats:
+Looking at the summary above, variables can be identified that match to the question of interest.
+In this analysis, I will use `EVTYPE` (the event type), `FATALITIES`, `INJURIES`, `PROPDMG` (monetary estimate of property damage), and `PROPDMGEXP` (unit used for the damage estimate).

+Many of these variables need to be converted or manipulated into more workable formats:

 ```r